 Following service in Europe, she escorted the USS Ticonderoga, an aircraft carrier, to the Pacific.
-In the Pacific theater she participated in offensive operations and used gunfire to sink the USS Ward, which could not be saved after kamikaze attacks.
+She participated in offensive operations in the Pacific theater and used gunfire to sink the USS Ward, which could not be saved after kamikaze attacks.
 The O’Brien rescued 198 crew members from the Ward.
-Later she served in air strikes in 1945 against Tokyo and Iwo Jima.
+Later she served in airstrikes in 1945 against Tokyo and Iwo Jima.

 In the 1960s, after significant upgrades, the O’Brien served in the Vietnam War.
 She provided escort, participated in offensive strategies, and conducted search and rescue operations.
 She also became one of the first ships to refuel a helicopter mid-flight.

 Asbestos Use on the USS O’Brien

-Many U.S. Navy ships were constructed with extensive use of asbestos and the O’Brien was no exception.
-Ships built for World War II used a lot of asbestos for fireproofing, insulation, and protection from fire.
+Many U.S. Navy ships were constructed with extensive use of asbestos, and the O’Brien was no exception.
+Ships built for World War II used a lot of asbestos for insulation and protection from fire.
 Asbestos is highly effective at insulating and at preventing fire, but it is also lightweight and inexpensive.
 The military and government stockpiled a lot of asbestos leading up to the war, knowing it would be needed in ships.